FanomezanaNat/TODO_menu/README.md

 ## Use
 - Fork this repository to have copy.
 - Clone in your computer.

+## Requirements

+* Java 17
+* JDBC Postgres module

+## Instructions

+1. Install the JDBC Postgres module.
+2. Add the JDBC Postgres module as an external library to your project.
+3. Run the script in the database folder to create the database, if it doesn't already exist, and the table corresponding to the program
+4. Set the `username` property to the user of your database.
+5. Set the `password` property to your password.
+6. Run the program.

 ## Contribute
 > Contributions are welcome!
 If you want to improve this project, feel free to submit a pull request.